AroojKhan1/ReadWatchDone/README.md

 Project Overview
-This project is a Progress Tracker that allows users to keep track of their progress on different topics, including books, movies, and songs.
+This is a Progress Tracker that allows users to keep track of their progress on different topics, including books, movies, and songs.
 The application has both a terminal-based version and a web version built using Flask, with MySQL as the database backend.

 Setup Instructions